Variational Monte Carlo Optimization of Topological Chiral Superconductors: The Phase Diagram

-where $c_2$ can be tuned by the displacement field (the electron field normal to the graphene layer).
-Here we will assume $c_4$ to be a constant, and consider the possible values to be $c_4=549$ meV-$\mathrm{nm}^4$ and $c_4=366$ meV-$\mathrm{nm}^4$, which are extracted from the electron dispersion relation in \Rf{HJ240815233} for four-layer systems.
+From the dispersion relation given in equation~\eqref{eq:disp}, we can set $c_2$ and $c_4$ to numerical values extracted from \Rf{HJ240815233} for four-layer systems.
+For this section, we will assume $c_4$ to be a constant, and consider the possible values to be $c_4=549$ meV-$\mathrm{nm}^4$ and $c_4=366$ meV-$\mathrm{nm}^4$, representing the approximate range of $c_4$.

 We identify the region of electron density and $c_2$ where the chiral superconducting states or QFL are energetically favorable, which leads to the phase diagram Fig. \ref{fig:phase}.
-The analysis indeed shows that as a positive quadratic term ($c_2>0$) is added, the chiral superconducting states become gradually unfavorable, only appearing at lower electron densities.
+This indeed shows that as a positive quadratic term ($c_2>0$) is added, the chiral superconducting states become gradually unfavorable, appearing at lower electron densities.
 If we add a negative quadratic term ($c_2<0$), the chiral superconducting states become more favorable.

 However, $c_2$ cannot be too negative, since a very negative $c_2$ will cause a Fermi surface transition where a hole pocket starts to appear near $k=0$.
 The critical value of $c_2$ is given by (see Fig. \ref{FStrans})